Production Recommendations

 • Volume files (object data)

-• redb database (metadata)
+• fjall database directory (metadata)

 • Temporary files (multipart uploads in progress)